liamnichols/LNCollectionViewPagedLayout/README.md

 Features
 ---
-- Bidirectional configurations by using the `scrollDirection` property.
+- Bidirectional scrolling configurations by using the `scrollDirection` property.
 - Adjustable content insets for the page by using the `pageContentInset` property.
 - Adjustable spacing between cells by using the `minimumRowSpacing` property.
 - Multiple section support.